-Vegetable gardeners often talk about their plants bolting.
-This simply means that the plant sends up a flower stalk and goes to seed.
-Generally when plants flower it is considered a good thing, but with vegetables grown for their leaves, like lettuce, spinach, cabbage and other cole crops, bolting causes the flavor to turn bitter and the leaves to get smaller and tougher, making them inedible.
-Bolting is very common in cool-season greens, like arugula, lettuce and spinach.
+Vegetable gardeners often talk about their plants "bolting," which simply means that the plant sends up a flower stalk and goes to seed.
+When plants flower, it's generally considered a good thing; however, in vegetables that grown for their leaves, such as lettuce, spinach, cabbage and other cole crops, bolting causes the flavor to turn bitter and the leaves to get smaller and tougher, making them inedible.
+Bolting is common in cool-season greens, like arugula, lettuce and spinach.
 Other common garden plants that bolt include beets and broccoli and herbs such as cilantro, basil and dill.

 Why Lettuce Bolts

 Bolting tends to happen when the temperature heats up, but researchers say that it is actually the longer hours of daylight that cause bolting.
 In one study, researchers covered some plants during the day for different amounts of time and left other plants — the control plants — exposed to a full day of sunlight.
 Only the control plants bolted.
-They also tried growing lettuce at high temperatures (90 F), but with only eight hours of sunlight, and no plants bolted.
+They also tried growing lettuce at high temperatures (90 degrees F), but with only eight hours of sunlight, and no plants bolted.

 In greenhouse studies, lettuce grown in the short days of January didn't bolt until about 135 days after planting, while those sown in July bolted in only 90 days.

 Nevertheless, heat may be a factor in bolting if high temperatures occur when the plants are nearing maturity.
 Dry conditions may also contribute to bolting.
 Plants that feel threatened by harsh temperatures will often go to seed.
-Even exposure to cold, while the plants are seedlings can play a role.
-If lettuce seedlings are exposed to 40 F to 50 F temperatures for several days in a row, they will start forming flower buds, although the flower stalk won't shoot up until the weather warms.
+Even exposure to cold while the plants are seedlings can play a role.
+If lettuce seedlings are exposed to 40 degrees F to 50 degrees F temperatures for several days in a row, they will start forming flower buds, although the flower stalk won't shoot up until the weather warms.

 Tips to Prevent Bolting

 Unfortunately, there isn't much you can do to stop bolting on lettuce and other plants.
-Plants that bolt tend to prefer the cooler seasons, and making them happy in the heat of summer will take work.
+Plants that bolt tend to prefer the cooler seasons, so making them happy in the heat of summer will take work.